Profile picture for Eddie Wolff

 Research Description

 My primary research focus is on tornadogenesis in quasi-linear convective systems (QLCSs), specifically the role of updrafts in the formation and maintenance of these storms.
 I primarily use multi-radar multi-sensor (MRMS) data to identify and quantify discrete updrafts cores.
 I've also analyzed radar data and both surface and upper air observations from the PERiLS field campaign to develop a complete picture of the near-storm environment.
-I'm also developing a classification algorithm which will use MRMS radar data to automatically sort tornado reports by their storm mode and identify radar features associated with each.
+I've also developed a classification algorithm which uses MRMS radar data to automatically sort tornado reports by their storm mode and identify radar features associated with each.

 Additionally, I assist in maintaining and deploying the department's instrumentation for outreach events, courses, and field projects including PERiLS, BEST, and CROCUS.